LanternaSolutions/OrderDaemon/timeline-cleanup-implementation-plan.md

 - Technical only: Event Type (debug mode)

 **RuleExecutionAdapter**:
-- Extract only: Timestamp, Rule, Execution Status, Status Change (from → to)
+- Extract only: Timestamp, Rule, Execution Status, Status Change (from → to), if there was a status change, Secondary Actions Taken - listing secondary actions, if any
 - Technical only: Event Type (debug mode)

 **GenericEventAdapter**: